We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This extra-wide shoe is designed with long distances in mind.
 Its additional cushioning in the midsole and added support in key areas like the medial arch and outer sole aid your feet throughout the gait cycle.

-When looking online, make sure to add 2E or 4E to your search to find the wide options.
+When looking online, make sure to add 2E, 4E, or D to your search to find the wide options.

 Saucony Echelon 8 Extra Wide